-- Set a good example by adopting good health and safety practices, and procedures. - Supervise the learners and ensure that they know the emergency procedures in respect of fire, bomb scare, first aid and any special safety measures for the teaching area/activity. - Give clear instructions and warning as often as necessary (notices, handouts etc. Are not enough). - Ensure that learners bags, coats etc. Are safely stored, and good housekeeping is maintained. - Include all relevant aspects of safety in the curriculum, if necessary in special lessons.
+- Set a good example by adopting good health and safety practices and procedures. - Supervise the students and ensure that they know the emergency procedures in respect of fire, bomb scare, first aid and any special safety measures for the teaching area/activity. - Give clear instructions and warnings as often as necessary (notices, handouts, etc., are not enough). - Ensure that students' bags, coats, etc., are safely stored, and good housekeeping is maintained. - Include all relevant aspects of safety in the curriculum, if necessary, in special lessons. - Request/obtain protective clothing, guards, special safe working procedures, etc. Where necessary and ensure their use. - Make parents/volunteers aware of safety procedures in the classroom/work area. - Recommend to the Headteacher improvements on safety equipment and additions or improvements to plant, tools, equipment or machinery which are dangerous or potentially so. - Ensure that they are up to date with all the relevant health & safety legislation that covers their specialist area of work and that all legal, good practice and guidance is implemented and followed. - Ensure that they inform the trust lead for health & safety of any changes to legislation that impact their specialist area of work.

-- Request/obtain protective clothing, guards, special safe working procedures, etc. Where necessary and ensure their use. - Make parents/volunteers aware of safety procedures in the classroom/work area. - Recommend to the Head Teacher, improvements on safety equipment and additions or improvements to plant, tools equipment or machinery which are dangerous or potentially so. - Ensure that they are up to date with all the relevant health & safety legislation, that covers their individual specialist area of work and that all legal, good practice and guidance is implemented and followed. - Ensure that they inform the trust lead for health & safety of any changes to legislation that impacts on their individual specialist area of work. - Ensure that relevant risk assessments are performed, the results recorded and any necessary action taken.
+• Ensure that relevant risk assessments are performed, the results recorded, and any necessary action taken.